ARM-software/arm-trusted-firmware/docs/user-guide.md

     match the frame used by the Non-Secure image (normally the Linux kernel).
     Default is true (access to the frame is allowed).

-*   `ARM_BOARD_OPTIMISE_MMAP`: Boolean option to enable or disable optimisation of page table and MMU related macros `PLAT_ARM_MMAP_ENTRIES` and `MAX_XLAT_TABLES`.
+*   `ARM_BOARD_OPTIMISE_MEM`: Boolean option to enable or disable optimisation of the memory reserved for each image.
+This affects the maximum size of each BL image as well as the number of allocated memory regions and translation tables.
 By default this flag is 0, which means it uses the default unoptimised values for these macros.
-ARM development platforms that wish to optimise memory usage for page tables need to set this flag to 1 and must override the related macros.
+ARM development platforms that wish to optimise memory usage need to set this flag to 1 and must override the related macros.

 *   'ARM_BL31_IN_DRAM': Boolean option to select loading of BL31 in TZC secured DRAM.
 By default, BL31 is in the secure SRAM.
 Set this flag to 1 to load